sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

     void OnSpawnDataCancelled();
 {% endhighlight %}

-Back in the `Activate` function, the server activates their version of the task, instead of spawning the projectile (like we did on the client), we need to bind these callbacks.
+Back in the `Activate` function, when the server activates their version of the task, instead of spawning the projectile (like we did on the client), we need to bind these callbacks.

 {% highlight c++ %}
 // AbilityTask_SpawnPredictedProjectile.cpp